ronanpdh/ronanpdh/README.md

 - 👋 Hi, I’m Ronan.
-- 👀 I’m interested in Security, Automation, Networking and building things!
+- 👀 I’m interested in Web Development, Automation, Networking and building things!
-- 🌱 I’m currently learning Python, Django and Natural Language Processing
+- 🌱 I’m currently learning Python, Django and React.
 - 💞️ I’m looking to collaborate on anything and everything
 - 📫 How to reach me email to connect@rpdh.uk.